 Crisis Cube Categories

-Now, for easy reference, I’ll talk about these categories using the letters A, B, C, D to expand on what they mean and what you may expect from a homeschooling perspective (the common bond that probably led you to this blog!)
+Now, for easy reference, I’ll talk about these categories using the letters A, B, C, D to expand on what they mean and what you may expect as we discuss it in relation to homeschooling in a fallen world.
+(After all, homeschooling is the common bond that probably led you to this blog!)

 |Short Term||Long Term|